 - Rinse starchier vegetables, like potatoes, with cold water.
 Pat thoroughly dry.

-- Heat oil to 350 F to 375 F. Fry chips in small batches (they should form no more than a single layer in the oil) until browning along the... edges.
+- Heat oil from 350 F to 375 F. Fry chips in small batches (they should form no more than a single layer in the oil) until browning along the edges.

 - Use a slotted spoon to transfer fried chips to a cooling rack or paper towels to drain and let cool.
 Sprinkle with salt while still warm, but allow to cool (and crisp) completely before serving.

 Cutting root vegetables into sticks and frying or baking them works best with the starchier root vegetables like potatoes and sweet potatoes.